HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   cap site
     :   first nucleotide of a transcript (5' end) to which a specially altered nucleotide is added.

+*   break point
+    :   the site where two sequences which are in different positions in the reference sequence are joined as a consequence of genomic rearrangement (Structural Variant)

 *   cDNA
     :   cDNA, "copy DNA" or "complementary DNA", is the DNA copy of a single stranded RNA molecule synthesized using the enzyme reverse transcriptase ([Wikipedia](https://en.wikipedia.org/wiki/Complementary_DNA){:target="\_blank"}, [MESH](https://www.ncbi.nlm.nih.gov/mesh/68018076){:target="\_blank"}).
     :   _**NOTE:**_ cDNA is not the same as "coding DNA" (see below).